Activities of Canadian Multinational Enterprises Abroad

 Data are collected directly from survey respondents.

-The following administrative data sources from the Canada Revenue Agency are used in the sampling process:
+The following administrative data sources from the Canada Revenue Agency are used in the data compilation process:

 T2 schedule 9 - Related and Associated Corporations